-The 52-inch canopy expands to give you a total of 8 feet of shade coverage when you put the side flaps down.
+The 53-inch canopy expands to give you a total of 8 feet of shade coverage when you put the side flaps down.
 These flaps can be held in place with the included ground stakes to provide all-around coverage that doesn’t require adjusting as the sun moves in the sky.
 It also has a tilting mechanism so you can aim your shade perfectly, as well as a twisting auger on the base of its pole to easily anchor it to the sand.

 Though this may compromise the side sun protection, the canopy has mesh side windows on either side that you can open to create airflow when you need extra help staying cool.
 These windows along with the double canopy design also prevent the umbrella from blowing down in strong winds since wind gusts can pass through the umbrella instead of catching on it.